HorizenLabs/zkverify-docs/docs/tutorials/07-add-new-verifier/03-palletization/02-hands_on.md

   }
   ```

-  In the example above some valid public inputs have been invalidated by polluting the last byte; as mentioned above you can explicitly provide test data for failure if you prefer.
+  In the example above, some valid public inputs have been invalidated by polluting the last byte.
+As mentioned above, you can explicitly provide test data for failure if you prefer.
 If possible expand the `reject` module in order to cover in the best way all the possible cases of failure.

-At this point you should be able to run the tests specific for your pallet; double check this by submitting command `cargo test --package pallet-foo-verifier` in a terminal.
-In case you encounter any error, fix it before proceeding to the next paragraph.
+At this point you should be able to run the tests for your pallet.
+Double check this by submitting the command `cargo test --package pallet-foo-verifier` in a terminal.
+In case you encounter an error, fix it before proceeding to the next paragraph.

 ### Writing Benchmarks

 This paragraph is dedicated to writing benchmarks, so that correct weights can be assigned to functions executed within the runtime.
-It's important to understand that here you are providing code for the benchmarks, but you are not actually running them; in order to have a meaningful effect on the actually running chain, they need to be run on a specific reference hardware (and generally just before a relase cut), all this operations are in charge of the zkVerify team.
+It's important to understand that here you are providing code for the benchmarks, but you are not actually running them.
+In order to have a meaningful effect on the blockchain, they need to be run on specific reference hardware (and generally just before a relase is cut).
+Please reach out via Discord for assistance here.

-The step to follow is:

 - Open the empty file `verifiers/foo/src/benchmarking.rs` and copy-paste this code: